FWSquatch/CSEL/README.md

 # CSEL
 ## Cyberpatriot Scoring Engine: Linux

 CSEL is a scoring engine written in bash for scoring Linux CyberPatriot images.
-It is configured by adding scoring options into the csel file itself and is invoked from the terminal by typing `sudo csel`.
+It is configured by adding scoring options into the csel.cfg and now includes a web page Score Report.
 It has been tested in Ubuntu 14.04 and 16.04.

 ## Features
 CSEL is still a baby and it's rough around the edges, but so far it can score the following events: